Last updated: 6th August 2020

 Government help for your business

 The government recently announced a package of measures to support small businesses during this time.
-This includes cash grants, sick pay cover and the Coronavirus Business Interruption Loan Scheme, which will be available from the week beginning 23rd March.
+This includes cash grants, sick pay cover and the Coronavirus Business Interruption Loan Scheme, which you can apply for now.
 Read more here.

 What to do now